Is the boating in Arizona any good? Yes!

 Arizona has some awesome fishing opportunities!

-Before casting a line, learn up on Arizona’s state fishing regulations, fishing license requirements, boating license requirements and boating restrictions.
+Before casting a line, get up to speed on Arizona’s state fishing regulations, fishing license requirements, boating license requirements, and boating restrictions.
 Be sure to check out the local fishing reports that are available for your waterway.
 Visit the Arizona Game and Fish Department website for more information.